not-first/glance-schema/README.md

 #### Script Functionality
 1. Combines all the top-level properties into the base schema template (branding, pages etc)
-2. Loads the widget base properties, creates a specific schema combining this with every widget file
+2. Loads the widget base properties and creates a specific schema for each widget by combining it with every widget file
 3. Creates a definition for each widget and reference it in the schema
 4. Output schema to `schema.json`